janekjan/janekjan.github.io/content/projects/staszic-zapisy/index.md

 draft = false
 +++

 Staszic-Zapisy is an office hours sign-up system developed for my high school.
 It has been used in production since early 2019.
-It was built using **Flask** and **SQLite** in a group of 3 as a school project.
+It was built using **Flask** and **SQLite** as a school group project by [Szymon](https://github.com/szkarpinski), [Olek](https://olus2000.pl/) and myself.

-The code is not free to use or modify, but it's source is available to the public at LINK.
-Since I developed it while still in high school, oh dear, my coding style there was not great.
+Since we developed it while still in high school, oh dear, my coding style there was not great.
+The code is not free to use or modify, but its source is available [here](https://github.com/szkarpinski/staszic-zapisy).

 ## Features